TylorShine/MNP-SVC/README.md

 After some experimentation, I changed harmonic source signal of synthesizer from linear-phase sinc to minimized-phase windowed sinc because I put the assumption that the unnatural and slightly not catchy sensations of the result may be due to the fact that the phase is linear.
 (And maybe, that thing made learning filters harder.)
 This is appropriate that I think because all naturally occurring sounds, including human voices, are in minimum phase.
 And improved acoustic model: The Noised-Phase Harmonic Source (named by me, I'm not a scholar.).
+(For now, a Noised-Phase feature is unused.)

 Different of model structure from DDSP-SVC is about:
-- Use the ConvNeXt-V2-like convolution layers
+- Use the ConvNeXt-V2-like convolution layers with GLU-ish structure
 - Use speaker embedding (optionally you can disable it)
 - Use conv layer after combining F0, phase and speaker embed